How To Create To Do Lists In WordPress

 Plugin Description

-Note: the plugin features listed below will be discussed in more detail in the tutorial section.
+Note: the features listed below will be discussed in more detail in the tutorial section.

-Locate the item in the Search Results section and click Install Now …
+Locate the Cleverness To-Do List item in the Search Results tab and click Install Now …

 Click Activate Plugin …

-When the plugin has been activated, click on Settings …
+Once you have activated the plugin, click on Settings …

-This brings you to the plugin ‘Settings’ section …
+This takes you to the plugin ‘Settings’ section …

-Let’s go through the plugin setup process …
+The section below shows you how to go through the plugin setup process …

-- To-Do List Settings – Here you can specify the main plugin settings.
+- To-Do List Settings – The options in this section let you specify the plugin’s main settings.

-Let’s go through each of these tabs.
+Let’s now go through each of these sections.

 To-Do List Settings